mc0110/inetbox2mqtt/README.md

 ![grafik](https://user-images.githubusercontent.com/10268240/213916483-5de8220b-5562-400e-91f1-5ffc76c1bb14.png)
 </div>

+### Switching to Normal-Run mode

-After entering the login credentials, the boot mode can be switched from "OS-Run" to "normal-run".
-The button toggles between the two states.
+After entering the login credentials, the boot mode needs to be switched from "OS-Run" to "Normal-Run" to start full communication with the MQTT broker.
+Press on the "OS mode after reboot" button to toggle to the "Normal mode after reboot" state.
+(The button toggles between those two states and shows which mode will be started after the next reboot.)

 After rebooting in "normal-run" mode, inetbox2mqtt is ready for use.
+If everything is correctly set up and the port is rebooted, it should connect to the MQTT broker with two confirmation messages.
+If it only connects via MQTT, but no messages are send, you probably did not switch to "Normal-Run" mode properly.

 For placing the files and creating the credentials on the port, it does not need to be connected to the CPplus.
 You can also swap between 2 different credential-files, e.g. you are working on your computer at home for configuring and then swap to the RV-credentials in your motorhome.

-If everything is correctly set up and the port is rebooted, it should connect to the MQTT broker with a 2 confirmation messages.

 ## INIT - RESET process